Q. I'm not sure which trip or course to sign up for right now. Is that a problem?

 - A. They are welcome to come along.
 Smith Rock has a great trail system, and most of the climbing routes have a trail going right up to the base.
 Family and friends are welcome to hang out and watch.
 Sometimes they come back and try it themselves!

 - A. Dogs are welcome, as long as they are always on a leash and under someone's direct control.
 If there are two or more people in your group, one person can watch the dog while the others climb.

 Q. How long are your half-day trips?
 How about full-day?

 - A. Half-day trips are 4.5 hours from the time we meet to the time you are headed home.
 This allows 10-15 minutes for the walk to the main climbing area; and maybe some picture taking along the way!
-Full-day trips have no time limit, although most people climb between 5-9 hours.
+Full-day trips are 9 hours, with the option of extending the day at $15 per half-hour, added to the total trip cost.

 - A. For half-days, we recommend meeting at either 8:30am or 2:30pm, especially on hot days.
 This is due to sun/shade cycles, and allows us to climb in the shade.
 If you are on a schedule, however, we can meet at whatever time works best for you.
 For full-days, the meeting time is less of a factor, as we have more time to move around and sync with the sun/shade cycles in various areas of the park.